Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis

 \subsubsection{Murmur segmentation}

-Next, we input $(\bm{x},\bm{a})$ into a U-Net~\cite{ronneberger2015unet} model $M_m$ to predict the time region of the murmur $\hat{\bm{m}}$, defined as a mask vector.
-We applied U-Net, a popular model for image segmentation~\cite{kohl2018probabilistic, ronneberger2015unet}\revb{, to time series data by treating the data as a 1D "image" and leveraging its convolutional filters to find temporal motifs as spatial patterns.} However, this suffers from \textit{over-segmentation} by inferring multiple regions of murmurs in a single instance, although there should only be one.
-As in \cite{farha2019ms}, we resolve this with a smoothing loss regularization using the truncated mean squared error: $L_\mu = \frac{1}{T} \sum_t^T \max(\epsilon_t, \epsilon)$, where $\epsilon_t = (\log \hat{m}(t) - \log \hat{m}(t-1))^2$ is the squared of log differences and $\epsilon$ is the truncation hyperparameter.
-This may still result in >1 segments, so we choose the longest among remaining segments.
+Next, we input $(\bm{x},\bm{a})$ into a U-Net~\cite{ronneberger2015unet} model $M_m$ to predict the time region\footnote{We used U-Net, popular for image segmentation~\cite{kohl2018probabilistic, ronneberger2015unet}, on time series by treating it as a 1D "image" to use convolutional filters on temporal motifs as spatial patterns.} of the murmur $\hat{\bm{m}}$, defined as a mask vector.
+However, this suffers from \textit{over-segmentation} by inferring multiple regions of murmurs in a single instance, although there should only be one.
+As in \cite{farha2019ms, matsuyama2023iris}, we resolve this with a smoothing loss using the truncated mean squared error: $L_\mu = \frac{1}{T} \sum_t^T \max(\epsilon_t, \epsilon)$, where $\epsilon_t = (\log \hat{m}(t) - \log \hat{m}(t-1))^2$ is the squared of log differences and $\epsilon$ is the truncation hyperparameter.
+This may still result in >1 segments, so we choose the longest one.